Strawberry Caprese Salad will make you forget all about tomatoes! I love this salad drizzled with a little balsamic glaze!

 - Cover and keep cold until ready to serve, up to 30 minutes.
 Drizzle the salad with balsamic glaze or serve the glaze on the side along with some olive oil, if desired.

-Make your own balsamic glaze: Add 16 ounces of balsamic vinegar, ½ cup sugar, and ⅛ teaspoon salt to a saucepan over medium heat.
+Hi Tricia!
+Balsamic glaze is a sweetened, reduced balsamic vinegar sauce, and you can make it at home!
+You’ll need 16 ounces of balsamic vinegar, 1/2 cup sugar, and 1/8 teaspoon salt.
+Add everything to a saucepan over medium heat.
 Bring to a boil, stir, and reduce by half until thickened (stirring occasionally).
 It takes about 20-30 minutes and will make 1 cup of glaze.